preludeorg/operator-support/tools/dialup/README.md

 # DialUP

-You can run Prelude Operator in headless mode, which installs and runs the desktop application on a remote Vagrant image and forwards the GUI to the host.
+You can run Prelude Operator in headless mode, which installs and runs the desktop application on a Vagrant image and forwards the GUI to the host.

 You may want this if you: